Article in Mobile App Development, General, Startup categories.

 Know Your App’s Niche

-You have to prove to investors that this is a new idea and that it’s going to be prominent in our everyday lives.
-Figure out what specific need your app is meeting.
-Ask yourself questions like, “What problem am I solving?” or “What makes this app different and unique compared to __?”
-These are the questions that investors are going to ask you, amongst many others.
-They want to ensure that the money they’re investing will multiply thanks to the success of your app.
+You have to prove to investors that this is a new idea, and that it will provide value.
+Figure out what specific needs your app is meeting.
+Ask yourself questions like, “What problem am I solving?” or “What makes this app different and unique?”
+Investors are going to ask you these questions, amongst many others.
+They want to ensure that their investment will multiply alongside your app’s success.

-It’s crucial that you really do the research to gain a better grasp of your app.
-Investors don’t want to fund a general idea.
-They want specifics of who the audience is, what problem is being solved, what features your app includes - the list of details can go on and on.
-It’s crucial that you narrow down your app idea so that investors are confident in their investment.
+It’s crucial that you do the research to gain a better grasp of your app.
+Investors don’t want to fund a general idea—they want specifics of who the audience is, what problem it solves, what features your app includes, and so on.
+It’s crucial that you narrow down your app idea to promote confidence in your investors.

 Brand Your App